Nathan Healy

 Sales Tax Exemption State tax exemption No state or local sales tax on solar equipment and installation.
 Reduces upfront cost immediately.
 Learn More

-Arizona’s Solar and Wind Sales Tax Exemption removes state sales tax from the purchase and installation of solar and wind energy systems for your home.
-This means you won’t pay the standard Arizona sales tax (which varies by location but is typically around 5-10%) on your solar panels, inverters, batteries, and other system components, as well as the contractor’s installation services.
+Arizona’s Solar and Wind Sales Tax Exemption removes the state sales tax from the purchase and installation of solar and wind energy equipment for your home.
+This means you won’t pay the standard Arizona sales tax (currently 5.6% at the state level) on the cost of your solar panels, inverters, mounting equipment, or the labor to install them.
+For a typical residential solar system costing $25,000, this exemption could save you approximately $1,400 in state sales tax.

 Ready to start saving with solar?